+Julian Rickett (Senior Statutory Auditor)

-Julian Rickett For and on behalf of PricewaterhouseCoopers LLP Appointed auditors 3 St James Court Whitefriars Norwich NR3 1RJ
+for and on behalf of PricewaterhouseCoopers LLP

+Chartered Accountants and Statutory Auditors

+3 St James Court

+Whitefriars

+Norwich

+NR3 1RJ

-Date: 19 September 2013
+Date: 19 September 2014

-- (a) The maintenance and integrity of the Ipswich Borough Council website is the responsibility of the council; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the statement of accounts since it was initially presented on the website. - (b) Legislation in the United Kingdom governing the preparation and dissemination of the statement of accounts may differ from legislation in other jurisdictions.
+- (a) The maintenance and integrity of the Ipswich Borough Council website is the responsibility of the directors; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the Statement of Accounts since they were initially presented on the website. - (b) Legislation in the United Kingdom governing the preparation and dissemination of the Statement of Accounts may differ from legislation in other jurisdictions.